-At Columbia Aesthetic Plastic Surgery in Columbia, Maryland, board-certified plastic surgeon Dr. Eric Chang understands that restoring an aesthetically pleasing, natural-looking result after skin cancer surgery is an important part of the healing process.
+At Columbia Aesthetic Plastic Surgery in Columbia, Maryland, Dr. Chang understands that restoring an aesthetically pleasing, natural-looking result after skin cancer surgery is an important part of the healing process.
 He uses the most advanced techniques to help men and women regain aesthetic satisfaction and functionality of the afflicted area.

-If you have been diagnosed with skin cancer, or are considering skin cancer reconstruction, request a consultation with Dr. Chang using our online form.
-Or call us at (410) 740-9330 to schedule an appointment with him.
+If you have been diagnosed with skin cancer, or are considering skin cancer reconstruction, it’s worth a visit to our office.
+Request a consultation or call us at (410) 740-9330 to schedule an appointment.

 A Modern Approach

 Having skin cancer can be an extremely emotional time.
 Dr. Chang offers his experience and expertise to help you understand your options and decide which techniques are right for you.
 He will also walk you through the procedure process, discuss pre- and post-operative care, and discuss expectations for outcomes.
 He uses a patient-centered approach by thoroughly examining all aspects of the affected area of the skin including the size, location, and depth, patient medical history, personal habits, and aesthetic concerns.
 This will help to determine all options for optimal results.

 Skin cancer reconstruction procedures fall into 2 general categories that refer to the timing of the surgery: